mollysrour/stephenking_nlp/README.md

 Go to this address in your browser: http://127.0.0.1:5000/apidocs/#/default/post_Stephen_King_Bot

-Click try it out - replace string in input.
+Click post, click try it out - replace string in input.